-Gun Barons The Weapons That Changed America, and the Men Who Invented Them
+Gun Barons The Weapons That Transformed America and the Men Who Invented Them

-In this wide-ranging work, Bainbridge tells a gripping story of tenacity, conviction, innovation, debauchery and pure heartless greed.
+Wide-ranging and vividly told, this is a gripping story of tenacity, conviction, innovation, and pure heartless greed.

 “A dazzling epic of inventors, wars, arms, and men … Gun Barons delivers a powerful punch.”Daniel Mark Epstein, author of The Lincolns: Portrait of a Marriage

 “Writing with a sharpshooter’s eye for detail and a gunslinger’s taste for action, John Bainbridge, Jr. brings to vivid life the nineteenth-century legends who helped invent America by inventing the perfect tools for killing.
 It’s not all pretty history, but in Bainbridge’s deft hands it is always propulsive and fascinating, and very often funny and moving.
 Deeply researched, rich in insight, Gun Barons widens our understanding even as it enchants us with its masterful prose.”Jim Rasenberger, author of Revolver: Sam Colt and the Six-Shooter That Changed America